 Alaska Technical Center is a provider of a Nursing Assistant training program.
-This program includes classroom learning, laboratory training, and clinical experiences.
-Students will be equipped with nursing knowledge and skills at the end of the 12 weeks training.
-The CNA program is approved by the state and will make graduates eligible for taking a certification exam.
-Students who are facing a financial hardship can take free CNA classes at Alaska Technical Center.
-The financial aid office of the institution offers scholarship programs which allow successful applicants to receive free CNA training.
-Some of the programs cover potential expenses on books, uniforms, and medical supplies, whereas some scholarships are limited to free tuition fee only.
-To apply for a free CNA training, interested applicants have to meet the criteria and essential documents for evaluation.
-They should also have a good academic standing to get a free CNA training at Alaska Technical Center.
+This program includes classroom learning, laboratory training and clinical experiences.
+Students will be equipped with ample nursing knowledge and skills at the end of the 12 weeks training.
+The CNA program is approved by the state and will make graduates eligible for the certification exam.
+Students facing financial hardship can take free CNA classes at Alaska Technical Center.
+The financial aid office of the institution offers scholarship programs that allow successful applicants to receive free CNA training.
+Some of the programs cover potential expenses for books, uniforms and medical supplies, whereas some scholarships are limited to free tuition fee only.
+To apply for free CNA training, interested applicants must meet the criteria and provide the essential documents for evaluation.
+They should also have good academic standing to get a free CNA training at Alaska Technical Center.

 University of Alaska Bill Ray Center